sambayford/IT-Support-to-the-Rescue/README.md

 - 👟 Jump on enemies' heads to stomp them.
 Touching them any other way costs HP.
 - ☕ Coffee gives you 5 seconds of turbo speed and faster fixes.
-- 💾 USB drives, 🔌 Ethernet cables and 📘 manuals are score pickups.
+- 💾 floppy disks, 🔌 ethernet cables and 📘 manuals are score pickups.
 - 🍩 Donuts heal 1 HP.
 - ⚠️ Every 10th zone is a **boss zone** — face the Headteacher.